 Foods for joint health help strengthen your bones, so you can live and move in a way that makes you happiest.
 Prevent letting an unhealthy diet, illness, injury, or your age take joint health away from you by giving these foods a try!

 Joints are nature’s hinges.
 They let us bend, twist, and move in all the intricate ways that make our lives enjoyable, from rock climbing to dancing.

-Unfortunately, when joints are damaged due to illness or injury, each movement is filled with pain.
-This discomfort and restriction of joints can be caused by many things, including strains, sprains, osteoarthritis, rheumatoid arthritis, bursitis, gout, and other injuries.
+Unfortunately, when the joints are damaged due to an illness or injury, each movement is filled with pain.
+This discomfort and restriction of the joints can be caused by many things, including strains, sprains, osteoarthritis, rheumatoid arthritis, bursitis, gout, and other injuries.

 Non-Food Tips to Improve Joint Health